What is OneSearch?

 Why should I log in?

 The OneSearch experience is greatly enhanced by logging in using your NetID and password.
-In addition to accessing your library account and your e-Shelf, when you are off-campus, logging in allows you to view and request more items than using OneSearch as a guest user.
+In addition to accessing your library account and your My Favorites, when you are off-campus, logging in allows you to view and request more items than using OneSearch as a guest user.

 Note: you must be logged into OneSearch to activate and use My Favorites.

 My Favorites allows you to save and organize items that you find during your OneSearch session.
 To access, click the pin icon at the top of any page in OneSearch.
 To save an item to My Favorites, click the pin icon next to the item in your search results list.
 To view items saved in My Favorites, click the top pin icon or go into your library account.
 Inside My Favorites, you can create folders and individual items can be copied/pasted, deleted, emailed, printed, and you can add a note to an item.